instantlinux/docker-tools/README.md

 | ssl | PKI certificate tools (deprecated by k8s) |
 | stacks | container resources in docker-compose format |

 Find images at [docker hub/instantlinux](https://hub.docker.com/r/instantlinux/).
-Each image is scanned for published CVE vulnerabilities by (trivy)[https://trivy.dev/] before promotion to Docker Hub.
+Each image is scanned by [trivy](https://trivy.dev/) to ensure they contain no known CVE vulnerabilities before promotion to Docker Hub.

 Find a lot more details about the Kubernetes bare-metal installer in [k8s/README](k8s/README.md).